 Although it lacks a lot of the features that many of the other products on this list have, that can be seen as a bonus, as it’s easier to use and won’t confuse the cyclists with fancy data they don’t need.
 Users can even customize the screens and data that they see.

-Weight: 4 ounces
+Weight: 4 oz

-Dimensions: 7.7 x 5.4 x 2.6 inches
+Dimensions: 7.7 x 5.4 x 2.6 in

 Description: This handy Magellan 505 GPS Cycle Computer is more colorful than you probably ever bargained for.
 The GPS maps are easy to read, showing clear details of where you’ve been, as well as providing color-coded graphs so you can track your progress.